 - HIT'nDRIVE: Multi-Driver Gene Prioritization based on Hitting Time (with Raunak Shrestha, Ermin Hodzic, Jake Yeung, Kendric Wang, Phuong Dao, Shawn Anderson, Himisha Beltran, Mark A. Rubin, Colin C. Collins, Gholamreza Haffari and S. Chenk Sahinalp)

-In Proceedings of the 18th Annual International Conference on Research in Computational Molecular Biology (RECOMB), to appear, 2014.
+In Proceedings of the 18th Annual International Conference on Research in Computational Molecular Biology (RECOMB), pages 293-306, 2014.

 - The multi-agent rotor-router on the ring: a deterministic alternative to parallel random walks (with Ralf Klasing, Adrian Kosowski and Dominik Pajak)